-Amongst many beautiful sites down the world-famous Ruta 40, or Route 40, is the Salinas Grandes.
-At one of the furthest northwest points in Argentina, the Salinas Grandes stretches over the Salta and Jujuy provinces.
-The name “salt flat” does not do the landform justice.
-Taking a trip to a salt flat is like taking a trip out of this world.
+Among many beautiful sites down the world-famous Ruta 40, or Route 40, is the Salinas Grandes.
+At one of the furthest northwest points in Argentina, the salt flats stretch over the Salta and Jujuy provinces.
+The name “salt flat” does not do the landform justice: taking a trip to this geological wonder is like taking a trip out of this world.

-To get to the Salinas Grandes, you will need to register with a tour company or rental car.
-There are plenty of tours and you can opt for a one-day outing, or a multiple day excursion that would travel through not only the salt flat, but a greater majority of the Salta and Jujuy area.
+To get to the Salinas Grandes, you will need to register with a tour company or rent a car.
+There are plenty of tours – and you can opt for a one-day outing, or a multiple day excursion that would travel through not only the salt flats but a greater majority of the Salta and Jujuy area.
 Public transportation is rather limited in this region, so if that is your choice of transportation, make sure you check the Susques-bound bus times in advance.

 Crossing the Argentinian border northward brings you to Bolivia, home of not just any salt flat, but the world’s largest.
-Visible from space, the Salar de Uyuni covers over 10,000 square kilometers and contains an estimated 50% of Earth’s lithium reserves.
-The Salar de Uyuni is known as the world’s largest mirror and admired for its dreamy and glossed landscape that blurs any boundary between land and sky.
+Visible from space, the Salar de Uyuni covers over 10,000 square kilometres and contains an estimated 50% of Earth’s lithium reserves.
+The Salar de Uyuni is known as the world’s largest mirror and admired for its dreamy and glossed landscape that blurs all boundaries between land and sky.
 It is rightfully revered as a top sight to see during your lifetime.
-The wildlife in Salar de Uyuni is minimal, but it would not be rare to cross paths with flamingos, Culepo foxes, and a variation of birds during your expedition.
+The wildlife in Salar de Uyuni is minimal, but it would not be rare to cross paths with flamingos, culpeo foxes, and a variation of birds during your expedition.

 Exploring the Salar de Uyuni is a more extensive trip than to the Salinas Grandes because it is a more in-depth experience.
-Keep note that travel through this famed Bolivian salt flat is categorized as basic, meaning there will not be many accessible luxuries one may expect from a relaxing vacation.
-Four to six people navigating the land via a Jeep and driver is what the typical excursion looks like.
+Keep note that travel through this famed Bolivian salt flat is categorised as basic, meaning there will not be many accessible luxuries one may expect from a relaxing vacation.
+Four to six people navigating the land in a jeep with a local driver is what the typical excursion looks like.
 If unique accommodations strike your interest then be sure to book a night at one of the area’s salt hotels.
 Yes, salt hotels.
 Fittingly enough for the world’s largest salt flat, you actually have the option to stay in a hotel constructed entirely out of salt blocks.